Do you need car insurance in Florida?

-If you reside in the Sunshine State, you'll need coverage limits of at least:
+Car insurance is required in Florida.
+If you reside in the Sunshine State, you must meet Florida's auto insurance minimums with coverage limits of at least:

 - Personal injury protection (PIP): $10,000

-PIP covers your medical costs, as well as lost wages and death benefits, and pays out even if you're at fault.
-PDL covers damage you cause to another person's vehicle or property.
+Personal injury protection covers your medical costs, as well as lost wages and death benefits, and pays out even if you're at fault.
+PD covers damage you cause to another person's vehicle or property.

 Uninsured/underinsured bodily injury coverage (UM/UIM BI) is also recommended, with the following minimum limits:

 - UM/UIM BI: $10,000 per person, $20,000 per accident

 Note: This coverage can be rejected.

 Uninsured motorist coverage covers medical expenses for you and your passengers if you're hit by a driver with no insurance or not enough car insurance coverage.
 To ensure all of your assets are protected in case you're liable in an auto accident, you can increase your limits beyond your state's requirements to cover your total net worth.

 Progressive's Snapshot® discount program personalizes your rate based on your driving.
 The safer you drive, the more you could save.
 See more on Snapshot.